rmsk2/moreorless/readme.md

 - adding inserting new lines via the return key
 - allowing to start with an empty document
 - adding a save command
+- visualize whether document has changed in UI

+Midterm goals
 - replace tab characters at load by four blanks

-Midterm goals
+- visualize line lengths larger than 80 in UI
 - adding cutting copying and pasting of parts of lines and full lines
 - adding search and replace
 - makeing sure it works with SuperBASIC.